nccgroup/reactor/docs/source/commands.rst

       --patience units=val  Maximum time to wait for ElasticSearch to become responsive (e.g. seconds=30)
       -m MAPPINGS_DIR, --mappings MAPPINGS_DIR
-                            Path to the directory containing the mapping JSON files
+                            Path to the directory containing the mappings JSON files
       --recreate            Recreated the indices and template
       -f, --force           Force recreation of indices (no user prompt)